 If you’re in a rush to get some rest, just take out the essential kitchen items like pots, pans, and dish/silverware.
 Once you’re completely unpacked you can focus on organizing the kitchen to your liking.
 Pro tip: take the time to set all the clocks in your kitchen on the stove, microwave, and other small appliances.
 It will make your place feel like more of a home almost immediately.

 Last but Not Least: Bathroom(s)

 Everything in your bathroom should more or less be up and running when you move in.
 This is assuming the water is turned on.
 Setting up your bathroom can really make a new place feel like home.
 After moving, if sleep isn’t the first thing on your agenda a shower certainly will be.
-Take the time to set up shower curtains, any candles, and stock your medicine cabinet.
+Take the time to set up shower curtains, and any candles, and stock your medicine cabinet.

-The main thing to keep in mind is that moving in isn’t generally a one day process.
+The main thing to keep in mind is that moving in isn’t generally a one-day process.
 It will take some time to get situated and hanging pictures or artwork on the walls are often the finishing touches to make your new place feel more inviting.
 Don’t rush to get everything set up right away.
 Take it one step at a time and that new place will feel like home in no time!